Ugo Rondinone: Exhibitions

 Rondinone's debut in exhibition was in a 1985 group show at Galerie Marlene Frei, Zurich.
-Rondinone made a significant debut in 1989 at WEIHNACHTSAUSSTELLUNG, the “Christmas Exhibition” in Lucerne.
+Rondinone made a significant debut in 1989 at WEIHNACHTSAUSSTELLUNG, the "Christmas Exhibition" in Lucerne.
 This multi-artist show included three of Rondinone's landscape paintings, one of his most recognizable and intricate bodies of work.
 Rondinone had painted his first of these large-format landscape paintings in February of this same year, a series which would ultimately include 103 paintings.
-These landscapes are done in India ink, painted by Rondinone’s own hand with a small Chinese brush.
-Rondinone’s landscapes are not painted from life; rather, “the artist compiles his forest fantasies from individual motifs borrowed mainly from 18th-century works, though without concretely disclosing his image sources.”
+These landscapes are done in India ink, painted by Rondinone's own hand with a small Chinese brush.
+Rondinone's landscapes are not painted from life; rather, "the artist compiles his forest fantasies from individual motifs borrowed mainly from 18th-century works, though without concretely disclosing his image sources".
 Rondinone makes no attempt to represent a mimetic vision of nature, but instead compiles images and motifs that fit a certain mood.
 In the decades since their debut, Rondinone's landscape paintings have proven to be an enduring and extolled body of work in the artist's oeuvre.

 Since this 1989 initiation, Rondinone has staged at least one exhibition, often many more, in different parts of the world each year.
 Also in 1989, the same year of Rondinone's emergence into the art scene, Presenhuber accepted the directorship of the nonprofit Galerie Walcheturm in Zurich, provided she could also run her own program in a project space.

-In 1991, she presented Rondinone’s landscape drawings to date in a show titled, “I’m a Tree.”
+In 1991, she presented Rondinone's landscape drawings to date in a show titled, I'm a Tree.
 Following this exhibition, Presenhuber has continued to show Rondinone's work in Europe and New York.
-In 1995, Presenhuber again showed Rondinone's work at Galerie Walcheturm with the exhibition cry me a river, which was Rondinone's first exhibition of sculptural self-portrait.
+In 1995, Presenhuber again showed Rondinone's work at Galerie Walcheturm with the exhibition Cry Me a River, which was Rondinone's first exhibition of sculptural self-portrait.
 This installation is essential to understanding Rondinone's larger oeuvre because it functions as a foil to his usual method of artistic manipulation.
 Rondinone is known to create “worlds” in his installations which block out the exterior, often by boarding up windows, covering windows and doors in translucent colored film, or by other means to create a self-contained installation which contains no influence from the outside; this work does the opposite, forcing both those inside and those outside to engage with the other, and framing those on either side as participants in the work.
 A stuffed dummy resembling the artist sat slumped against the wall of the exhibition space, visible to passersby through a large plate glass window.
-The title of the exhibition was later borrowed for his 1997 work CRY ME A RIVER, the first of his iconic neon signs, and an example of Rondinone's frequent repurposing of titles across exhibitions, works, and poems.
+The title of the exhibition was later borrowed for his 1997 work Cry Me a River, the first of his neon signs, and an example of Rondinone's frequent repurposing of titles across exhibitions, works, and poems.